 After the move, your first thought may be to unpack the multitude of boxes that are filled with items waiting to be settled into your new home as these may take more than just a few hours.
 But remember to put your children at the forefront, help them process and sort out their feelings regarding this big change in their lives.
 Be receptive to the cues they give out and set aside your unpacking for a while.
 Sit down with them and talk.

 ENGAGE IN FAMILIAR ROUTINES

 Children thrive in the familiar.
-Make the move an easy transition for them to cope with by engaging in routines they are already familiar to as they need to lean on the things that are still the same.
-Read their favorites, maintain their consistent bedtime rituals, sit down together to enjoy a family mean, play their favorite games—whatever it is, make sure that you maintain some of the old things they enjoy so as the change not to be so drastic.
+Make a move an easy transition for them to cope with by engaging in routines they are already accustomed to as they need to lean on the things that are still the same.
+Read their favorites, maintain their consistent bedtime rituals, sit down together to enjoy a family mean, play their favorite games—whatever it is, make sure that you retain some of the old things they enjoy so as the change not to be so drastic.

 GIVE THEM TIME TO ADJUST

 Your new home is virtually an alien dwelling to your kids who are yet to make memories of their own in the house.
 It has new sounds and smells, and it would take them before your children can adjust to these.
 So, instead of rushing for them to accept their new home, point out some of the things that may get them excited such as the neighborhood pool, the basketball court in the neighborhood park.
 However, it is just as important to let them know that there are things that may not be the same such as the new home has a relatively small backyard than your previous one, etc.

 TELL YOUR CHILDREN IT IS PERFECTLY OKAY TO SHED TEARS